Transparency log

 whisper ledger checkpoint fetches the checkpoint and key, verifies the Ed25519 signature, and prints VERIFIED. whisper ledger verify additionally fetches the inclusion proof and folds it to the root for you - exit code 0 means cryptographically included, exit 1 means it is not.
 Full source for both: github.com/whisper-sec/whisper-cli, internal/cli/ledger.go.

-On the write side, you never call the ledger directly — every whisper.agents({op:'register'|'identity'|'revoke'}) call appends the corresponding event automatically as part of issuing or tearing down a /128.
+On the write side, identity events never call the ledger directly - every whisper.agents({op:'register'|'identity'|'revoke'}) call appends the corresponding event automatically as part of issuing or tearing down a /128.
 The log is a side effect of using the control plane honestly, not a separate thing you have to remember to do.
+The tree does have two deliberate, API-key-gated write doors for your own material: POST /entries registers a COSE Signed Statement you signed, and POST /attest commits a typed compliance attestation.
+Both land as the same opaque, keyless-verifiable leaves as everything else.

 Next